dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

   Selecting this option sets interactivity for entire app in the `App` component by specifying a render mode for the top-level `HeadOutlet` and `Routes` components.
 Setting the interactivity on these components propagates the interactivity to all of the child components in the app.

-  Interactivity location can only be set if the interactivity type (`-int|--interactivity`) isn't `None` and authentication isn't enabled.
+  Interactivity location can only be set if the interactive render mode (`-int|--interactivity`) isn't `None` and authentication isn't enabled.

   To create an app without sample pages and styling, use the `-e|--empty` option: